Deon Butler: Professional career

-2009 NFL Combine

 Seattle Seahawks

-The Seattle Seahawks traded up to select Butler in the 3rd round (91st overall) of the 2009 NFL Draft.
+The Seattle Seahawks traded up to select Butler in the third round (91st overall) of the 2009 NFL draft.
 They traded the Philadelphia Eagles a 5th- and 7th-round pick plus a 3rd-round pick in 2010 in order to position themselves to select Butler.
 The team's interest in Butler reportedly stemmed, in part, from conversations with Butler's college teammate, Aaron Maybin, during a pre-draft interview in Seattle.
 He signed a four-year, $3.2 million contract with the team on July 24, 2009.
 He received a $680,750 signing bonus.

-2010 season

 He got his first receiving touchdown on September 12, 2010, against the San Francisco 49ers.
 It was his only catch of the game and it was for 13 yards.
 His second touchdown came against the Chicago Bears.
 After Deion Branch was traded to the New England Patriots Butler was named a starter, only to be replaced in the starting line-up several weeks later by teammate Ben Obomanu.
 He was put on injured reserve after breaking his leg during a touchdown catch against the 49ers in week 14.

-2011 season

-Butler started the season on the Physically Unable to Perform list.
-He played in the final four games of the season.
+Butler started the 2011 season on the Physically Unable to Perform list.
+He played in the final five games of the season.

-2012 season

-Butler played in all four preseason games with the Seahawks, but was waived on August 31, 2012, as part of the final roster cuts from 75 to 53 players.
+Butler played in all four preseason games with the Seahawks in 2012, but was waived on August 31, 2012, as part of the final roster cuts from 75 to 53 players.
 On December 15, 2012, the Seahawks signed Butler after clearing a physical.